MAPF-Competition/Code-Archive/README.md

 These implementations serve to lower the barrier of entry, for newcomers to the competition and to the field of Multi-Agent Path Finding (MAPF).
 They also allow established researchers in the area to make further progress, by building on successful ideas and by comparing their efforts against an established state-of-the-art.

+Note that **problem instances** and best known **solutions**, produced by the implementations hosted here, can be found in our [Benchmark Archive](https://github.com/MAPF-Competition/Benchmark-Archive) repository

 ## What to find here

 The repository is organised by competition year.
 In the directory for a given year are found directories named after teams, housing their code submissions for different challenge categories.